We've compiled a list of marketing tips for architects that actually make the phone ring; all you need is a bit of practice and a lot of patience.

 I don’t want to be rude but …

-If my marketing lecturers were any good at marketing, then they’d never have become academics wearing bow ties.
+If my marketing lecturers were any good at marketing, then they’d never have become academic professors wearing bow ties.
 My point is that although you did not complete a marketing degree, NEVER feel intimidated by people like me who did.
+With enough practice and patience, ANYONE can be good at marketing.

 After four years at university, I walked away with an A- in marketing.